orgua/shepherd_v2_planning/docs/00_overview/flocklab_inheritance.md

     - observer: python 3.4 scripts, c programs, pru firmware (rocketlogger and one pru completely programmed in assembly)
     - server: python scripts, php web-frontend, mysql-database, xml-parsing
-    - flocklab-tools: python-lib for uploading experiments, analysing and visualizing data
+    - flocklab-tools: python-lib for uploading experiments, analyzing and visualizing data

 - some things to be aware of